Improved Finite Difference Results for the Caputo Time-Fractional Diffusion Equation: Preliminaries

 By inverting the Laplace transform, we get the equivalent Volterra integral equation

-Since the steps are reversible and our formal manipulations are valid by Theorem A, then the result follows. \end{proof} With the equivalence established between \eqref{eq:fraceq} and \eqref{eq:VE}, we next provide the existence, uniqueness, and regularity results to be used.
+Since the steps are reversible and our formal manipulations are valid by Theorem A, then the result follows. \end{proof} \begin{remark} The manipulations in the prior lemma use the assumptions from Theorem A in order to guarantee our a priori estimates that are derived in sections 3 and 4.
+We note that a similar existence and uniqueness theorem can be derived under the assumptions detailed in \cite{Friedman1969}, but the a regularity of the solution that results is insufficient for our finite difference methods. \end{remark}